BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-General.md

 ### Lifecycle Security Culture

 _…more on page XX_
+#TODO copy paste objectives and activities from "LCS-Specific.md"

 |                 | SC 1                                                                                                    | SC 2                                                                                                                | SC 3                                                                                                           |
 | :-------------- | :------------------------------------------------------------------------------------------------------ | :------------------------------------------------------------------------------------------------------------------ | :------------------------------------------------------------------------------------------------------------- |